Exposure value: EV and APEX

 Use of APEX required logarithmic markings on aperture and shutter controls, however, and these never were incorporated in consumer cameras.
 With the inclusion of built-in exposure meters in most cameras shortly after APEX was proposed, the need to use the exposure equation was eliminated, and APEX saw little actual use.

-Though it remains of little interest to the end user, APEX has seen a partial resurrection in the Exif standard, which calls for storing exposure data using APEX values.
-See Use of APEX values in Exif for additional discussion.
+APEX has seen a partial resurrection in the Exif standard, which calls for storing exposure data using APEX values.

 EV as a measure of luminance and illuminance

 For a given ISO speed and meter calibration constant, there is a direct relationship between exposure value and luminance (or illuminance).
 Strictly, EV is not a measure of luminance or illuminance; rather, an EV corresponds to a luminance (or illuminance) for which a camera with a given ISO speed would use the indicated EV to obtain the nominally correct exposure.
-Nonetheless, it is common practice among photographic equipment manufacturers to express luminance in EV for ISO 100 speed, as when specifying metering range (Ray 2000, 318) or autofocus sensitivity.
-And the practice is long established; (Ray 2002, 592) cites Ulffers (1968) as an early example.
+Nonetheless, it is common practice among photographic equipment manufacturers to express luminance in EV for ISO 100 speed, as when specifying metering range or autofocus sensitivity.
 Properly, the meter calibration constant as well as the ISO speed should be stated, but this seldom is done.